top of page

 Light, Lens, and Landscape: Exploring Photography in New Zealand

-Along the way, you’ll develop technical and creative skills in composition, lighting, and visual storytelling, learning not just how to take pictures, but how to craft compelling narratives through your images.
-Whether you’re new to photography or looking to expand your portfolio, this course offers a unique blend of learning, travel, and artistic exploration in one of the world’s most photogenic countries.
+See New Zealand through the lens, capturing its breathtaking landscapes while sharpening your skills behind the camera.
+Travel from Auckland’s vibrant streets to Rotorua’s redwoods, geothermal fields, and Māori cultural sites, finishing in Wellington with iconic viewpoints, scenic trails, and film-famous locations around Mt.
+Victoria.
+Along the way, you’ll develop technical and creative skills in composition, lighting, and visual storytelling, learning how to craft compelling narratives through your images.
+Whether you’re new to photography or building your portfolio, this course combines hands-on learning, travel, and artistic exploration in one of the world’s most photogenic countries.

 Instructor: